wrench-project/jsspp2022_submision_data/README.md

 ## Simulator code

 The simulator is hosted in [another repository](XXX).
 All experiments are conducted with the simulator with commit tag `XXXX`.
-A Docker image called XXXX is provided in which the simulator is been installed in `/usr/local/bin/scheduling_with_simulations_imulator`.
+A Docker image is provided in which the simulator is been installed in `/usr/local/bin/scheduling_with_simulations_imulator`.
+The `Dockerfile` is available in the `simulator` directory.

     - Install everytingm AND mongo in the DOCKER XXX